kevin-voss/networking_simple_tcp_server_x_client_connection/client/README.md

 ## How the Client Connects to the Server (Docker Context)

-In our Dockerized setup, the client connects to the server using its container name (`tcp-server-container`) rather than a fixed IP address like `127.0.0.1` (localhost).
+In our Dockerized setup, the client connects to the server using its service name (`server`) rather than a fixed IP address like `127.0.0.1` (localhost).
 This is made possible by Docker's internal DNS resolution within a custom bridge network.

-When you run both the client and server containers on the same Docker network (`my-tcp-network`):
+When you run both the client and server containers on the same Docker network (`app_network`):

-1. The `client` container, when calling `getaddrinfo("tcp-server-container", ...)`, queries Docker's embedded DNS server.
+1. The `client` container, when calling `getaddrinfo("server", ...)`, queries Docker's embedded DNS server.
-2. Docker's DNS resolves `tcp-server-container` to the internal IP address assigned to the `tcp-server-container` within `my-tcp-network`.
+2. Docker's DNS resolves `server` to the internal IP address assigned to the `server` container within `app_network`.
 3. The client then uses this resolved IP address to establish a standard TCP connection (the three-way handshake) with the server.

 This abstraction provided by Docker networking allows services to discover and communicate with each other easily without needing to manage dynamic IP addresses.